betalgo/openai/Readme.md

 ```
 Install-Package Betalgo.OpenAI.GPT3
 ```
+For changelogs please go end of the document.

 *I was building an SDK for myself then I decide to share it, I hope it will be useful for you.
 I haven't maintained any open source projects before.
 Any help would be much appreciated.
 I am open to suggestions If you would like to contribute somehow.*